3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/spacious-start-menu/docs/usage.md

 ##### 🔹Save screen position

 Save the position of each screen.
+The settings screen is always displayed in the center.

 #### 💠Advanced options